 The networks are not particularly excited by the prospect, fearing it could weaken their prime time ratings.
 But they may be forced to accede to their affiliates' wishes, as NBC did in the case of KCRA-TV.
-The FCC action will enable KCRA-TV to skirt the prime time access rule by airing nearly three and a half hours of NBC programing between 7 and 11 p.m.
+The FCC action will enable KCRA-TV to skirt the prime time access rule by airing nearly three and a half hours of NBC programing between action did not constitute a waiver of the prime time access rule, but merely a "redesignation" of prime time for KCRA-TV from 7-11 p.m. to 6-10.
+Because KCRA-TV's Tonight broadcasts will fall outside of its newly designated prime time, it will not count toward the

 7 and 11 p.m.

-PTAR limits KCRA-TV and other stations in top 50 markets from airing more than three hours of network or off-network programing during prime time and defines prime time as 7-11 p.m. in the Eastern and Pacific time zones (6-10 p.m. in the Central and Mountain).
+PTAR limits KCRA-TV and other stations in top 50 markets from airing more than three hours of network or off-network programing during prime time and defines prime time as 7-11 p.m. in the Eastern and Pacific time zones (6-10 p.m. in the Central and Mountain),